 The better you get at forex spread betting, the more you might consider using leverage when making your trades.
 Leverage allows you to borrow money from the broker to place bigger bets than you would normally be able to make using your own money alone.

-How do forex spread betting platforms work?
+How do forex spread betting brokers work?

 Forex spread betting broker platforms enable clients to buy or sell commodities either online or via a mobile app.
 Simply open a forex spread betting account, deposit funds, and you can start betting on the price movement of currency pairs.
 Just remember: the smaller the spreads you can find on a given platform, the lower your transaction costs will be.